 Crown Books for Young Readers

-When six-year-old Laurel Logan was abducted, the only witness was … Continue reading
+When six-year-old Laurel Logan was abducted, … Continue reading

 H. A. Swain